bangbangcon/west/content/Venue.md

 us know](mailto:bangbangcon.west@gmail.com)!)

 ### Parking at UCSC
 Please park at [Core West Parking Structure](https://www.maps.ucsc.edu/content/directions-core-west-parking-structure) if you drive to the campus.
 Parking is free on the weekends.
+You can check [here](https://mobile.ucsc.edu/parking/corewest) for a live information on open parking spaces.

 ### From Santa Cruz city center to Jack Baskin Auditorium without a car
 Santa Cruz Metro offers several bus lines within the city; a few of them will